soniawmeyer/WanderChat/README.md

 * RAFT is the best method compared to QLoRA and RAG but requires postprocessing.
 * RLHF significantly improves model performance.

-## Conclusion

-RAFT is the best method, RLHF signficantly improved performance.

 ### License

 This project is licensed under the MIT License.